-Procedure for Establishing Parentage; Blood Tests
+Procedure for Establishing Parentage; Genetic Testing

-A. The juvenile court is a proper forum to determine the parentage of a child when such a finding becomes necessary during a dependency proceeding.

-B. Any action to determine the biological parentage of a child who is the subject of a dependency proceeding must conform to the provisions of Family Code sections 7610 and 7630 et seq., except that either the petitioner or counsel for the child may also bring the action.
-Only approved Judicial Council forms (see JV-505, "Statement Regarding Parentage (Juvenile)") may be used in all such actions.

-C. Except on stipulation by the parties and agreement of the court, any motion for blood, HLA, DNA, or similar tests must be properly noticed, in writing, accompanied by a memorandum of points and authorities in support of the motion and a declaration by counsel which specifies the type of test to be conducted, the entity that will perform the test, and the cost of the procedure.
+- A. The juvenile court is a proper forum to determine the parentage of a child when such a finding becomes necessary during a dependency proceeding. - B. Any action to determine the parentage of a child who is the subject of a dependency proceeding must conform to the provisions of Family Code sections 7540-7650, except that either the petitioner or counsel for the child may also bring the action.
+Only approved Judicial Council forms (see JV-505, "Statement Regarding Parentage (Juvenile)") may be used in all such actions. - C. Except on stipulation by the parties and agreement of the court, any motion for genetic testing must be properly noticed, in writing, accompanied by a memorandum of points and authorities in support of the motion and a declaration by counsel which specifies the type of test to be conducted, the entity that will perform the test, and the cost of the procedure.